Azbury/portfolio-website/README.md

 # My Portfolio Website

 This website was built using React.js, HTML, and CSS.
-This portfolio showcases my as I progress through my career as a UX/ UI Developer.
+This portfolio showcases work my as I progress through my career as a UX/ UI Developer.

 ## Usage